 Professional training and boot camps offer value to workers of all ages and backgrounds as long as they are seeking greater knowledge and career enhancement.
 A certificate or a certification, whether it’s earned after high school or college graduation, during a career change or at mid-career, brings enhanced knowledge, wider networking potential and proof to employers that you have industry expertise.
 What you make of that is up to you.

 ABOUT THE AUTHOR

-Patrick C. Horton, MBA, DM/IST, is the vice president of program management for Tampa Microwave, a college professor and a veteran U.S. Army sergeant.
+Dr. Patrick C. Horton, MBA, DM/IST, is the vice president of program management for Tampa Microwave, a college professor and a veteran U.S. Army sergeant.
 He earned his Bachelor of Science in Information Technology, his Master of Business Administration and his Doctor of Management with a specialization in Information Systems at University of Phoenix.
-Dr. Horton launched his business, Professional Career Transformations, in 2021 as a way to guide and encourage others to identify and pursue their career goals.
+Dr. Horton launched his business, Professional Career Transformations, in 2021 as a way to guide and encourage others to higher levels of professional success.
 He is a member of Vistage Executive Coaching Group and a recipient of the Purple Heart in Operation Iraqi Freedom, and he lives in sunny Florida.
-Learn more about Dr. Horton and his commitment to helping others achieve their highest level of success by visiting his website and be sure to check out his YouTube channel for tips and advice on strategic career building.
+Learn more about Dr. Horton and his commitment to helping others achieve their highest level of success by visiting his website.

 want to read more like this?